scala/scala-lang/_posts/2026-01-29-post-mortem-3.8.0.md

 Incident Date: _January 13th, 2026_
-Nature of the incident: _Scala 3.8.0 artifacts were released with inline references to private fields which were not reachable_
+Nature of the incident: _The Scala 3.8.0 artifacts contain invalid references to private fields_

 ## The TL;DR
-Scala 3.8.0 artifacts were released with inline references to private fields in its standard library which were not reachable.
-The bug, while severe, would only affect a very limited set of users.
+The Scala 3.8.0 artifacts were released with invalid references to private fields in its standard library.
+The bug, while severe, only affects a very limited group of users.
 A hotfix was implemented and included in a subsequent 3.8.1 release.
 Both releases were then announced simultaneously
 (link to the announcement can be found [here](https://scala-lang.org/news/3.8/)).

 ## Recommendations
 - Upgrade directly to Scala 3.8.1, or 3.8.2 once it becomes available.
-- Scala 3.8.0 is discouraged from being used because of the issue described in this document, but has not been cancelled.
+- Scala 3.8.0 is discouraged from being used because of the issue described in this document.
-- The impact of the incident is limited and should not be visible to most users.
+- The issue is not flagged by the compiler, it manifests in a NoSuchFieldError thrown at runtime.
+  We believe the exposure is very limited, and it's unlikely for users to be affected.
+  Libraries compiled and published with Scala 3.8.0 are not corrupted and can be used safely.

 ## Timeline